LakshyaMittal3301/socratium/ARCHITECTURE.md

 - Full rewrite planned; no data migration required yet.
 - Productization requires readable code with clear ownership and tests.

-## MVP UX (Planned)
+## MVP UX (Current)
 - Library: upload PDF, manage AI providers, and open a book.
-- Reader: PDF in the center, outline on the left, chat panel on the right.
+- Reader: PDF on the left/center with a chat panel on the right (outline is hidden).
-- Chat uses current page + outline context with the active provider.
+- Chat uses current page + outline-derived section context with the active provider.

 ## Product Phase (Phase 2) Goals
 - Product-grade UI and reader experience (Ant Design).